 This USB key implements a Modular Entropy Multiplier based true random number generator (TRNG).
 Free (as in freedom and beer) drivers are available for Linux to feed /dev/random for use in cryptography, or to generate random data to a stream or file.
 The entire project is open-source, including the schematic and board layout.
 It has been tested on Linux, Raspberry Pi, and Windows.

-This is the new slim version, which is the model I carry in my pocket.
+This is the slim version, which is the model I carry in my pocket.
 It generates 256K bits/second of pure entropy when feeding /dev/random, and 150K bits/second when generating pure pre-whitened random data.
-I plan to build about 8 a month.
-I build them by hand and solder real USB pins to the board.
+The latest batch are red boards built by Macrofab.
+I then hand solder real USB pins to the board.
 It should be as robust as a regular USB connector.
 Some extra shrink wrap tubing is included in case you want to cut off the original covering to probe the board.
 Just slide a knife along one edge.
 It comes off easily.